 The Water Management Association of the subunit will sign an Agreement with the XEN-BWDB about sharing O&M responsibilities.
-Operation of the infrastructure will be decided by the Water Management Association at subunit level.
+The operation of the infrastructure will be decided by the Water Management Association at the subunit level.

 A Maintenance Plan for the subunit-1 has been formulated where responsibilities have been delineated and costs for maintenance worked out.
 The total cost of preventive and periodic maintenance for subunit-1 has been estimated as Tk.
 64 lac per annum of which WMA share would be Tk.
 23 lac with BWDB bearing Tk.
 41 lac.
 The WMA / WMG share comes to Tk.236/ ha/ year.
 The cost of WMO training has been estimated at about Tk.
 16 lac.

-The gross area of the Hashemdia subunit (subunit area-1) is 5,127 ha. and net cultivable area is 4,040 ha.
-Present cropped area is 8,147 ha. with a Cropping Intensity of 202%.
+The gross area of the Hashemdia subunit (subunit area-1) is 5,127 ha. and the net cultivable area is 4,040 ha.
+The present cropped area is 8,147 ha. with a Cropping Intensity of 202%.
 The future total cropped area has been estimated at 9,415 ha. with a Cropping Intensity of 233%.

-There are about 1491.82 ha of fisheries resource in the sub unit area among them 74 ha in culture fisheries and rest of 1418 ha in capture fisheries, and estimated total production is 337 MT / year .
-Culture fish production can be increased from 142 MT to 278 i.e by 136 MT but capture fish production will be increased from 195 MT to 223 MT i.e by 28 MT, after rehabilitation of this sub unit area and total annual incremental benefit would be Tk.
+There is about 1491.82 ha of fisheries resource in the subunit area among them 74 ha in culture fisheries and rest of 1418 ha in capture fisheries, and estimated total production is 337 MT/year.
+Culture fish production can be increased from 142 MT to 278 i.e by 136 MT but capture fish production will be increased from 195 MT to 223 MT i.e by 28 MT after rehabilitation of this subunit area and the total annual incremental benefit would be Tk.
 169 lac

 Socio-economy and Gender

-Household survey data shows that total household of the subunit area is 11,137 and population 46,570.
+Household survey data shows that the total household of the subunit area is 11,137 and the population 46,570.
 The average household size is 4.1.
-Out of total population about 40%-45% households live below poverty level.
-Out of total population male is (53%) and female (47%), who are living in 35 villages within the subunit-1 area.
-The average literacy rate of population 5 years and above in the SIP-I area is 63% and illiterate is 37%, which is higher than the national average 57%.
-Among the total literate population, the male literate is 54% and female literate rate is 46%.
+Out of the total population, about 40%-45% of households live below the poverty level.
+Out of the total population, the male is (53%) and female (47%), who are living in 35 villages within the subunit-1 area.
+The average literacy rate of the population 5 years and above in the SIP-I area is 63% and illiterate is 37%, which is higher than the national average 57%.
+Among the total literate population, the male literate is 54% and the female literacy rate is 46%.
 Out of total illiterate, 24% can sign.
-The survey data shows that out of total households, 5 households are female headed, who are widow, separated, live with disabled husband and survive with their own income.
-A number of Income Generating Activities have been elaborated that will improve the socio-economic condition of the destitute and female headed households among other by job creation under LCS.
+The survey data shows that out of total households, 5 households are female-headed, who is widow, separated, live with a disabled husband,s and survive with their own income.
+A number of Income Generating Activities have been elaborated that will improve the socio-economic condition of the destitute and female-headed households among others by job creation under LCS.
 The cost of the training program for Income Generation Activities and Gender is estimated at about Tk.
 201000.
 Lastly, a monitoring plan is given in order to monitor the progress of WMO formation and development, as well as the outcome (results) of the Subunit Implementation Plan.